Boria138/Theom/scripts/README.md

 # Scripts

-This directory contains the script of the applications installed by theom.
+This directory contains the script of the applications used by theom.